 Business is profitable only when they make sales that are higher than the costs.
 If your company does so, congratulations!
 However, you need to understand that cash flow and profitability are different things.
 A business can be very profitable but can be strangled by poor cash flow (Also see Cash Flow Forecasting Mistakes to Avoid)!

 Some entrepreneurs manage their businesses from the “bottom line.”
 Do you pay your business expenses from bottom line?
 Of course, no!
 You pay them from the cash flow.
 This is the reason I say managing your accounts receivables could save your business.
 Look at this example.

 Assume that you run a lemonade business and daily sales are $120 and expenses stand $60.
 Also, assume that all expenses are in cash.
 This will give you a 50% profit, right?

-Despite how simple this concept is, most businesses go wrong when it comes to interpreting the financial statements without assistance from professional accounting services.
+Despite how simple this concept is, most businesses go wrong when it comes to interpreting the financial statements without assistance from professional accounting services in Singapore.
 They will say that they are making huge profits yet, they are struggling to meet the daily expenses.
 Note that cash flow is very important business fuel and managing your accounts receivable wisely can help your business to have healthy cash flow.